Al-Malhama Al-Kubra

-Al-Malḥamat Al-Kubra (الملحمة الكبرى) is an apocalyptic great battle to occur in the end times according to Islamic eschatology.
+Al-Malḥamat Al-Kubra (الملحمة الكبرى) is an apocalyptic war set to occur in the end times according to Islamic eschatology.
 The Malhama Al-Kubra is prophesied to be the most brutal battle in human history.
-It generally corresponds to the battle of Armageddon in Christian eschatology, and occurs soon before the emergence of the Dajjal (Antichrist).
+It generally corresponds to the battle of Armageddon in Christian eschatology, and occurs soon before the emergence of the Dajjal.

 Meaning

-Al-Malḥamat Al-Kubrā literally means The Greatest Battle.
-In Arabic malḥama or malḥamat (plural malāḥim) can signify a fierce war with considerable atrocities and killing, a similar battle within such a war, bloody combat, or massacre.
+Al-Malḥamat Al-Kubrā literally means "The Greatest Battle".
+In Arabic malḥama or malḥamat (plural malāḥim) can signify a fierce war with considerable atrocities and killing, a similar battle within such a war, bloody combat, or massacre or slaughter.
 In the plural form Malāḥim also came to signify a distinct genre of hadith narrations concerning prophecies of apocalyptic wars and battles.
 Kubrā is the feminine superlative degree version of the word kabīr, which signifies immensity or greatness.
-The prefixed article al- makes both words in the phrase definite and further signifies the singular immensity of the phrase.
-Muslims will eventually win this battle.
+The prefixed article al- makes both words in the phrase definite.

 Significance

-The Malhama Al-Kubra is detailed in multiple hadith narrations with varying details.
+The Malhama Al-Kubra is detailed in multiple hadith narrations with details.
 However the basic narrative framework of the cycle of prophecies found in Islamic eschatology is as follows.
 This battle is said to occur after the Muslims and Christian Romans victoriously fight alongside each other against a common enemy.
 Following their victory a conflict will break out in which a Christian claims that the cross brought them victory, a Muslim in response claims that God brought them victory and proceeds to destroy the cross, which leads to further reprisals from the Christian side.
 This culminates in the Malhama Al-Kubra, an apocalyptic scale battle so intense, according to some hadith narrations, that were a bird to pass their flanks, "it would fall down dead before reaching the end of them."

-The traditional account continues, in the immediate wake of this battle, Constantinople will be conquered by the Muslims, which will be followed by the coming of the Antichrist, known in Arabic as Dajjal, which will be followed by the Second Coming - the descent of Jesus Christ('Isa).
-He will kill the Dajjal, the tradition continues, kill the swine, abolish the jizya tax and destroy the cross.
-He will follow the religion of Muhammad and will pray behind Mahdi.
+The traditional account according to the Hadiths continues, in the immediate wake of this battle, Constantinople will be conquered by the Muslims (some say this conquest will be made by restoring sharia law in Turkey), which will be followed by the coming of the Antichrist, known in Arabic as Dajjal, which will be followed by the Second Coming – the descent of Jesus Christ (Isa).
+He will kill the Dajjal, the Hadiths tradition continues, Kill the swine, break the cross and abolish the jizyah.

 Certain places are significant in the Malhama Al-Kubra narrative cycle.
-One of the significant locations is Dabiq, Syria, where many texts say it will take place.
-Alexandria Egypt, Damascus, and Jerusalem are also significant places in the prophecies.
+One of the significant locations is Dabiq, Syria where many texts say it will take place.
+Alexandria, Egypt, Damascus, and Jerusalem are also significant places in the prophecies.